Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: Graded pseudo-traces for interlocked -modules induced from the level zero Zhu algebra

 \subsection{Graded pseudo-traces for Case (0): $M(c,h) = L(c,h)$}

-We are now ready to compute the graded pseudo-traces in Case (0), and in this setting all the $V_{Vir}$-modules $W(c,h,k)$ induced from the level zero Zhu algebra are strongly interlocked and thus graded pseudo-traces exist.
+We are now ready to compute the graded pseudo-traces in Case (0), and in this setting either by Theorem \ref{extra-conditions-theorem} or by Corollary \ref{Case-0-cor} all the $V_{Vir}$-modules $W(c,h,k)$ induced from the level zero Zhu algebra are strongly interlocked and by Theorem \ref{extra-conditions-theorem} have well-defined graded pseudo-traces.